-- Vitamin A is needed for growth of cells throughout your entire body-your hair is no exception.
+- Vitamin A is needed for the growth of cells throughout your entire body-your hair is no exception.
 Taking this vitamin internally will also increase hair growth.

 - Eggs are an excellent source of biotin and can boost hair growth and strengthen your hair at the roots.

-- Fatty fish, such as salmon, mackerel, and tuna contains high amounts of omega-3 fatty acids, which are also good sources of vitamin D and can aid in hair thickening and growth.
+- Fatty fish, such as salmon, mackerel, and tuna contain high amounts of omega-3 fatty acids, which are also good sources of vitamin D and can aid in hair thickening and growth.
 Other food sources of omega-3 fatty acids are walnuts, flaxseeds, chia seeds, and even algae.

 How you style your hair is just as important as the previously listed ways to reduce excessive hair shedding.
-When attempting to prevent hair loss, it's important to incorporate low manipulation styles and protective styles to your styling regimen.
+When attempting to prevent hair loss, it’s important to incorporate low manipulation styles and protective styles into your styling regimen.
 Although often confused as the same thing, protective styles differ from low manipulation styles because protective styles focus on protecting the ends of your hair, which are the oldest areas of your hair.
 Protective styles include any style that keeps your ends tucked away efficiently.
 Low manipulation styling refers to any style that requires less touching to the hair overall.
-Styles that don't require you to touch your hair much include, braids, pineapples, buns, and up-dos.
+Styles that don’t require you to touch your hair much include braids, pineapples, buns, and up-dos.
 Whether you are doing a protective style or a low manipulation style, both can aid in your efforts of reducing excessive shedding.